All Episodes

 I forget exactly how they say it.

-Because communists can't steal an election if there's verification.
+And that's why everybody is lying step in the row because communists can't steal an election if there's verification.

 It's impossible.

-And that communist party took over the Democratic Party, and we know that now.
+And that Communist Party took over the Democratic Party, and we know that now.

 I mean, it's like every communist.